 12U, 14U, 16U, 18U

-These events will begin on May 10 and run every Friday Night at The Strand.
+These events will begin on May 15 and they run every Friday Night at The Strand.
 These tournaments are a very laid back atmosphere, we bring out a DJ every week and it creates a very fun atmosphere for these events.
-We also host a cornhole tournament with cash prizes (go to thestrand.net to register) The check-in is at 5:30pm and the entry fee is $75/team.
+We also host a cornhole tournament with cash prizes.
+The check-in is at 5:30pm and the entry fee is $75/team.
 These events will be pool play format with a playoff bracket and prizes given to the 1st and 2nd place winners of each division.

 The tournaments are run at The Strand.
 The address is